Surrogacy: who has parental responsibility?

 Intended parents and parental responsibility: where the surrogate is unmarried

-If the surrogate is unmarried and the intended father is therefore the legal father, he has parental responsibility if he is named on a UK birth certificate which is registered in the UK (not if he is on a foreign birth certificate).
-He can alternatively acquire parental responsibility by signing an agreement with the surrogate mother (witnessed in a UK court) or by applying to court for a parental responsibility order.
+If the surrogate is unmarried and one of the intended parents is legal parent, then the intended parent who is the legal parent acquires parental responsibility immediately after the birth by being registered on the UK birth certificate (this does not apply if the child is born outside the UK).
+Alternatively, he or she can sign a parental responsibility agreement with the surrogate mother (witnessed in a UK court) or apply for a parental responsibility order.

-If the intended father has parental responsibility, he can confer parental responsibility on his partner (the intended mother or the non-biological father) provided the intended parents are married or civil partners.
+If the intended parent has parental responsibility, he can confer parental responsibility on his partner (the other intended parent) provided the intended parents are married or civil partners.
 English law allows a parent to give parental responsibility to his or her spouse or civil partner, as a step-parent.

-The step-parent can be given parental responsibility by signing a step-parent parental responsibility agreement form with the intended father and the surrogate mother (witnssed in a UK court).
+The step-parent can be given parental responsibility by signing a step-parent parental responsibility agreement form with his or her partner and the surrogate mother (witnssed in a UK court).
 Step-parent parental responsibility does not confer as secure or permanent a status as a parental order, but it is often a good interim measure.